hugoledoux/startinpy/paper/paper.md

 If "X" is written, it is because the returned DT was faulty: for large inputs, Scipy-inc returns a few triangles only, not the full DT.

-Notice that while startinpy is somewhat slower than Triangle, it is somewhat expected since, as explained above, it offers more convenience for the modelling of triangulated terrains, and its data structure is exposed.
+Notice that while startinpy is somewhat slower than Triangle, it is expected since, as explained above, it offers more convenience for the modelling of triangulated terrains, and its data structure is exposed.
 Notice also that startinpy is faster and more stable than SciPy (no crash or wrong results) for large datasets.

 # An example use-case

-Imagine you have the aerial lidar of your city, and you would like to create the DSM (digital surface model) of it, which is a 2.5D triangulation containing all buildings and trees, and export it to a GIS software.
+Imagine you have the aerial lidar dataset of your city, and you would like to create the DSM (digital surface model) of it.
+This DSM is a 2.5D triangulation containing all buildings and trees, and you want to export it to GIS software.

-If a 2D triangulator was used, then several points located on the façades of buildings would be located very close to each others, and in case of xy-duplicates only the first inserted points would be kept (and not the highest, which is what we want for a DSM!).
+If a 2D triangulator was used, several points located on the façades of buildings would be very close to each other and/or would be xy-duplicates.
+In the case of xy-duplicates, only the first inserted points would be kept (and not the highest, which is what we want for a DSM!).

 With startinpy, this can be performed easily, as the example below shows.
-The LAZ file is read using the Python library [laspy](https://laspy.readthedocs.io), a rather large tolerance for xy-duplicates is set (0.10m), and the highest of duplicates is kept.
+The LAZ file is read using the Python library [laspy](https://laspy.readthedocs.io), a rather large tolerance for xy-duplicates is set (0.10m), and the highest z-values of the xy-duplicates is kept.
-Furthermore, the intensity property of the input LAZ points are preserved.
+Furthermore, the intensity property of the input LAZ points is preserved.

 The resulting file is exported to the [PLY format](https://en.wikipedia.org/wiki/PLY_(file_format)), which can be read by several software, the open-source [QGIS](https://qgis.org/) being one of them.

 ```python